New YMCA coming to South Shreveport

 SHREVEPORT, La.
-(KTAL/KMSS) – A new place will open for families in South Shreveport.
+(KTAL/KMSS) – A new place for families in South Shreveport broke ground today with plans to bring more opportunities for the community to come together.

-A groundbreaking was held today at Camp Forbing Town Center announcing the opening of a new YMCA facility.
+A groundbreaking ceremony was held today at Camp Forbing Town Center, announcing the opening of a new YMCA facility.

 City and parish leaders attended the ceremony, along with local businesses, health care workers, and moms and dads.
 As kids prepared with friendly flag football and soccer games.
 Parents said they are excited while the CEO said it’s to benefit people across the city.